 Hashtag is a mobile application that allows people to search for trending hashtags on major social media platforms such as Twitter, Instagram and, Facebook.

-Chuk an entrepreneur who hired me for the project
+Chuk a Canadian entrepreneur who hired me as the lead designer for the project

 Market Researchers for Shopify e-commerce Businesses

-Tech-Savvy people who are interesting in social media trends
+Tech-Savvy users who are interesting in social media trends

 Starting with Information Architecture

 I was tasked to redesign this hashtag application.
-Before getting started, I had constructed the layout of the app with the client to help identify the pain points of the application.
-It was important to begin here in this situation so we are both able to be on the same page, and understand the big picture of the app.
+Before getting started, I had constructed the layout of the app with the client to help identify the current layout and current pain points of the application.
+It was important to begin here in this situation to be on the same page, and understand the big picture of the app.

-Next, I talked with the stakeholder of this app, and based on my interview we created this user flow.
-I found that most tasks were not designed yet, and this gave me the freedom to define how users would perform each task.
+Next was a discussion with the stakeholder of this app, and during this process we this constructed the ideal user flow.
+I found that most tasks were not designed, and this gave me the freedom to define how users would perform each task.
 My goal was to keep each step simple, and designed with the end user in mind, so I went through multiple iterations of each path before designing a screen.

 I began creating wireframes for the app.
-Rough ideas were created by my stakeholder, so I tried to improve his design idea.
+Rough ideas were initially created by my stakeholder, so I made improvements to designs and generated new ones.

-I was a bit pressed on time with this project, but no worries.
-I tested my screens often with people that best represent the users the stakeholder had mentioned.
+I was a bit pressed on time for the project and I tested my screens frequently with people that best represent the users.

 I performed preference tests on the variations of the trend pages, and click tests with the first version of the prototype.
-One of the hardest parts were figuring out how users would view multiple tags of a post.
+One of the greatest challenges was figuring out how users would view multiple tags of a post.
 For example, if a post on instagram used 100 hashtags how would I display this on the page?
 I needed to keep limited screen space in mind, so I tested a few variations.
 In addition, I needed to properly display what type of media this post come from, and what social media it was sourced from.

 The concentration of the tests centered around pain points on the tags post page.
 I had to clearly indicate the main functionality of the hashtag buttons within the posts.
-In addition, I needed to improve how users could see more tags of the post.
-I ran preference tests on expand and contract variations, just in case somebody used 100 hashtags.
+In addition, I needed to implement the ability for users to see more tags of the post.
+I ran preference tests on several expand and contract variations for topics with 100 or more hashtags.
 That way there could be consistency in terms of post sizes, and reduce information overload.

 I had made necessary iterations to the key screens, performed one final click tests and pushed the result out to the stakeholder for review.
 We had one final session for feedback, and I made revisions once more.
 Below is the clickable prototype.